 The difference between divorce and legal separation lies in the Decree, which is granted by the court at the end of the process.
 In all other respects they are the same.

 A Decree of Dissolution of Marriage (divorce) “dissolves” the marriage, changes your status from married to single at the moment the judge signs it.
-At this time you are declared separately and legally responsible for yourselves except for terms in your separation agreement.
+You are declared separately and legally responsible for yourselves except for terms in your separation agreement.
 You become separate taxpayers in the year of the decree, and are immediately free to remarry.
 A Decree of Legal Separation does all the same except it does not dissolve the marriage, so you are not free to remarry.
 It is a legal status of separate maintenance.